JuliusLansner/JobAvis/README.md

 Job boards have a plethora of legalities protecting their job listings from scraping(See:linkedin robot.txt), as well as not providing APIs.

-This leads to private people web scraping and hosting their own APIs, which causes unstable and especially when moving away from the US, somewhat unusable API implementations.
+This leads to private people web scraping in dubious ways and hosting their own APIs, which causes unstable and especially when moving away from the US, somewhat unusable API implementations.

 Such is life.